ROCK offers a few different options for storing your music, each with advantages and disadvantages.

 - Easy to upgrade at a later date

-The only real disadvantage of external storage is that you will need to have the USB drive connected to your Core.
+The only real disadvantage of external storage is that you will need to have the USB drive connected to your server.

 To add an external storage device, navigate to Settings > Storage and choose Add Folder.
 You can then navigate to the external storage device and select it, as seen below: